lucianodigiweb/documentation/content/developer/howtos/upgrade/upgrade_util.rst

 The `Upgrade Util package <https://github.com/odoo/upgrade-util/>`_ is a library that contains helper functions to facilitate the writing of upgrade scripts.
-This package, used by Odoo for the migration scripts of standard modules, provides reliability and helps speed up the upgrade process:
+This package, used by Odoo for the upgrade scripts of standard modules, provides reliability and helps speed up the upgrade process:

 - The helper functions make sure the data is consitent in the database.
 - It takes care of indirect references of the updated records.